siran/writing/books/A New Arithmetic/A New Arithmetic - 002a Pythagorean Addition and Angles.md

 c = \sqrt{u^2 + v^2}
 $$

-So the Pythagorean theorem is standard arithmetic recovered as orthogonal ultrareal addition.
+So the Pythagorean theorem has the same algebraic form as standard arithmetic: the relation term is zero.
+When the descriptor is angular, that zero-relation condition is orthogonality.

 Standard addition is not the absence of structure.
 It is the case where the relation term vanishes.